Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Use Cases

 * Large applications that require some pieces to independently scale and be developed and deployed separately
-* Volitile areas of software can be broken into microservices, so they can be worked on and deployed independently
+* Volatile areas of software can be broken into microservices, so they can be worked on and deployed independently
 * Resource intensive areas of software can be broken into microservices
 * A relatively large number of developers need to work on the application in multiple teams
 * Development teams want to use different technologies/languages for different parts of the application